codefellows/setup-guide/system-setup/4-node.md

 It will take a few minutes for the download and installation process to complete.

+Carefully follow the instructions in the resulting output of that command.

-**Once it completes, you will need to exit your terminal, and log back in so that the environment resets**
+Once it completes, you will need to exit your terminal, and log back in to demonstrate that the command works in a new shell.

 ## Install Node